A CRITICAL ANALYSIS OF THE LABOR STRUCTURE

 Document 1

 The company’s mission is to be among the leading entertainment and information producers as well as providers across the globe (Walt Disney).
 Walt Disney also utilizes its portfolio of brands to differentiate themselves from other media industries through their services, content and consumer products.
 The company seeks to produce the most inventive, inspired and profitable consumer experiences and associated products of entertainment in the world.
 In collaboration with its affiliates and subsidiaries, Disney is a leading multicultural international family entertainment and media enterprise with various business segments such as parks, networks, media, studio entertainment, experiences and consumer commodities, direct-to-consumer and international (Walt Disney).
 Walt Disney's characters, stories, and experiences reach many consumers and families from different corners of the world.
+Besides, the worldwide distribution of theme parks and media content, museums, and Canadian control agencies have adopted and implemented Disney's culture.

 Sign up to view the full document!